vacp2p/rfc/waku.md

 **PoW bad for heterogenerous devices:**

 Proof of work is a poor spam prevention mechanism.
-A mobile device can only have a very low PoW in order not to use too much CPU / burn up your phone battery.
+A mobile device can only have a very low PoW in order not to use too much CPU / burn up its phone battery.
 This means someone can spin up a powerful node and overwhelm the network.

 **Mailserver trusted connection:**